markbrown4/gmail-react/readme.md

 - http://blog.andrewray.me/reactjs-for-stupid-people/
 - http://blog.andrewray.me/flux-for-stupid-people/

-After playing with React/Flux for a month or so here's my stupid framework using some constructs that help me to build applications
+After playing with React/Flux for a month or so here's my stupid framework using some constructs that help me to build applications.

 https://github.com/markbrown4/stupid_flux